"Circe" —Chapter Fifteen

 But like a great jazz melody, a cubist painting, or a universe-shattering equation that mellows with age, the message of Ulysses is becoming clearer as the decades pass.
-Joyce himself explained this phenomena when he declared, "Artists are the antennae of the race."
+Ezra Pound once explained this phenomena when he declared, "Artists are the antennae of the race."
 Certainly that is one of the things geniuses do—sense an evolutionary truth before it has come over the horizon of general consciousness.

 In "Circe" —Chapter Fifteen, the space-time that we witness is one that, like cubism or relativity or extemporaneous music, expresses multiple dimensions simultaneously: Latin chants, children's rhymes, bawdy come-ons, gurgling brooks, engine pistons, legal arguments and Yiddish oaths in brogue with lilt, drift in and out of the cobbled streets, along the sandy shoreline, among the denizens of the red-light district and every bar in Dublin, reaching the goblins and ghouls of the cemetery and other places that are only of the imagination.